Instructors at the Barnes

 Christine Stoughton

 Stoughton is a psychologist, art educator, sculptor, and printmaker.
-An instructor for the Barnes–de Mazia Education Program, she has also taught with the Violette de Mazia Foundation at Pennsylvania Academy of the Fine Arts and West Chester University.
+An instructor for the Barnes–de Mazia Education Program, she has also taught with the Violette de Mazia Foundation at the Pennsylvania Academy of the Fine Arts and West Chester University.

 Michael Williamson